Read time: 12 minutes | Key insight: Their ghosting says everything about them and nothing about you

 Separate worth from achievements.

-Feel the hurt instead of rushing to the next conquest.
+• Sit with the hurt for 10 minutes instead of rushing to the next distraction

 More on Type 3s